 If you start building your credit score from scratch, you may need to start with a secured credit card.
 A secured credit card is exactly like a traditional credit card, except you need to make a cash deposit that the credit card company can draw from if you do not make your payments.
 The deposit amount varies but is typically between $200 and $500.
 You will get the deposit back when you close the account.

-Otherwise, the secured credit cards work like normal credit cards.
-You use it to buy things, you make payments on it, and you pay additional interest if you do not pay your balance in full.
+Otherwise, secured credit cards work like normal credit cards.
+You use it to buy things, you make payments on it, and you pay additional interest if you do not pay your balance in full every month.
 So, make sure to pay off your entire balance every month to avoid extra interest payments.
 Using a credit card helps build up your credit history and credit score.
-When your credit score is sufficiently high, you can switch from a secured credit card to a regular one, which may come with extra benefits like a cash back bonus.
+When your credit score goes up enough, you can switch from a secured credit card to a regular one, which may come with extra benefits like a cash back bonus.

 Have a Co-Signer or Become an Authorized User

-You can get a loan or an unsecured credit card easier if you have a co-signer with a decent credit history, such as a family member or a spouse.
+You can get a loan or an unsecured credit card easier if you have a co-signer, such as a family member or a spouse, with a good credit history.
 However, you and the co-signer should keep in mind that the co-signer is fully responsible for the full amount owed if you fail to pay back your loan.

 Here are more tips on how to get and keep a good credit score.